MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Doc_AccessMode** - Document is read only/editable

 - **Data_Doc_AssistedReadingReasons** - Predefined set of values of why document was opened in assisted reading mode

+- **Data_Doc_AsyncOpenKind –** Indicates whether a cached version of the cloud document was opened and which asynchronous refresh logic was used.

 - **Data_Doc_ChunkingType** - Units used for incremental document open

 - **Data_Doc_EdpState** - Electronic Data Protection setting for the document